 Recommendation systems are a very popular and effective paradigm in retail business.
 With a recommendation system, shoppers can find items they like with less effort.
 Furthermore, they are presented with items they’ve never thought of buying, but which actually suits their needs.
 Therefore, as a part of one of our projects for a footwear company, we developed BE-terna’s customer behaviour analysis platform, which provides clients with customer profiling and recommendation system.

 A recommendation system is a tool that uses a series of algorithms, data analysis and artificial Intelligence (AI) to make recommendations online.

 Customer behaviour analysis focuses on understanding the type of customers; what do they like, what do they not like, what their pattern of interaction with the items is, customer value, etc. If we manage to model these aspects of a customer, we can anticipate their future needs.

 The main benefits coming from customer behaviour analysis system are:

 - Long tail strategies.

 The main benefit can be put in just three words - boost in sales.
-According to McKinsey, 35% of all Amazon purchases and 70% of Netflix purchases are driven by their recommendation systems, and the start of using recommendations significantly boosted their sales. (ref.
-1) Furthermore, during COVID-19 pandemic many retailers went online, digitalised their business and changed their business culture to adapt to the new and everchanging circumstances.
+According to McKinsey, 35% of all Amazon purchases, and 70% of Netflix purchases, are driven by their recommendation systems, and the start of using recommendations significantly boosted their sales. (ref.
+1) Furthermore, during COVID-19 pandemic, many retailers went online, digitalised their businesses, and changed their business culture to adapt to the new and everchanging circumstances.
 According to reports, in 2020 the growth of ecommerce sales in US alone was more than 30% (Figure 1). (ref.
-2) This provides a huge amount of online data for potential exploration and use in building machine learning systems.
+2) This provides a huge amount of online data for potential exploration, and use in building machine learning systems.

 Figure 1: Comparing growth of US ecommerce sales in period 2019-2020